 After excelling in his Basic Education Certificate Examination (BECE) between 1994 and 1997 where he came top of his class at Lawra Junior Secondary School, Samuel began pursuing his desire and interest in science and mathematics at Lawra Senior Secondary School (Lawsec), Lawra, Ghana, where he completed in 1999 as the best graduating student.
 Thereafter, he received a First class Bachelor of Science degree in Mathematics from the Kwame Nkrumah University of Science and Technology (KNUST), Ghana, in 2005.
 He earned a Master of Statistics with an emphasis in the area of biostatistics from the Universiteit Hasselt (UHasselt), Belgium, in 2009 completing with distinction.
 Samuel obtained a Ph.D. in Biomedical Sciences with specialization in Biostatistics at Katholieke Universiteit Leuven (KU Leuven) also in Belgium in September 2013.

 As a Ph.D. research assistant at the Interuniversity Institute for Biostatistics and Statistical Bioinformatics (I-BioStat), KU Leuven, Samuel was responsible for conducting research for international publications and also provided statistical advice, analysis, and consultation for members of the Faculty of Medicine.
-His research interest was broadly on hierarchical and marginalized models for correlated, overdispersed, zero-inflated models for non-Gaussian longitudinal and repeated measures outcomes with application to life science studies.
-In addition to his primary lines of research, Samuel was also interested in joint modeling of mixed outcomes, pseudo-likelihood estimation techniques, and infectious diseases and had conducted research in these areas.
+He possesses excellent knowledge of modern statistical theory, analytical methods, modeling and simulation, and Bayesian methodology.
+His methodological research has focused on developing innovative statistical approaches for complex data challenges, including procedures for handling overdispersion and zero-inflated data, infectious disease modeling, techniques for marginalized inference, and joint modeling of longitudinal outcomes, the development of a generalized estimation equations approach for longitudinal data, among others.
+His research interest is broadly on hierarchical and marginalized models for correlated, overdispersed, zero-inflated models for non-Gaussian longitudinal and repeated measures outcomes with application to life science studies.
+In addition to his primary lines of research, Samuel was also interested in joint modeling of mixed outcomes, pseudo-likelihood estimation techniques, and infectious diseases, and had conducted research in these areas.
 His work led to a number of scientific publications in internationally renowned statistical and probability journals.
 He has also presented his work at several international conferences and seminars worldwide.

 In January 2014, Samuel received an appointment as a Lecturer in the Department of Statistics and Actuarial Science, University of Ghana, Legon.
-By May 2016, he was promoted to Senior Lecturer in the same department.
+By May 2016, he was promoted to Senior Lecturer in the same department and an Associate Professor in 2021.
 He has handled the following undergraduate and graduate-level courses: Advanced Data Analysis in Public Health (Ph.D.), Advanced Quantitative Research Methods (Ph.D.), Computing for Statistics (Ph.D.), Multivariate Analysis (MSc), Research Methods (MSc), Advanced Data Analysis (MSc), Survival Models (MSc), Multivariate Methods (BSc.), Survival Analysis and Modeling, Probability I, II (BSc.) and Probability Distributions (BSc.).
-He also supervises undergraduate projects and graduate thesis in statistics.
-Currently, Samuel completed a postdoctoral research study at the Alzheimer's Therapeutic Research Institute (ATRI), Keck School of Medicine of the University of Southern California, USA with the Biostatistics team.
-He is developing and applying statistical methodology for longitudinal data from natural history studies of neurological diseases with the following key objectives; (i) predicting the course of Alzheimer's and Parkinson's diseases as measured by imaging and fluid biomarkers, and cognitive and functional markers; (2) predicting longitudinal Alzheimer's disease (AD) markers and clinical diagnosis; (3) predicting response to treatment; (4) optimal design of clinical trials of AD.
+He also supervises undergraduate projects and graduate theses in statistics.
+He has currently supervised about 7 PhD students and at least 32 MSc/MPhil students.
+Previously, Samuel completed a postdoctoral research study at the Alzheimer's Therapeutic Research Institute (ATRI), Keck School of Medicine of the University of Southern California, USA, with the Biostatistics team.
+He developed and applied statistical methodology for longitudinal data from natural history studies of neurological diseases with the following key objectives; (i) predicting the course of Alzheimer's and Parkinson's diseases as measured by imaging and fluid biomarkers, and cognitive and functional markers; (2) predicting longitudinal Alzheimer's disease (AD) markers and clinical diagnosis; (3) predicting response to treatment; (4) optimal design of clinical trials of AD.

 Samuel believes in the existence of a supreme God and derives his spiritual nourishment from the Church of Pentecost in Ghana and San Diego.
 He has also worshiped with the Christ Centered Church, Leuven (CCCL) in Belgium in the past.
 He enjoys playing football during the weekend and also loves to be up to date with the latest sports news and the newest in the world of technology.